 Create a monthly schedule

 Set aside the time at the end of each month to plan for the following month.
-Take out your phone calendar or agenda and write in any appointments you may have, meetings, social plans, travel and any additional "me time" you want to schedule in.
-This allows you to take the time to look ahead and moving forward you can add in your weekly agenda.
+Take out your phone calendar or agenda and write in any appointments you may have, meetings, social plans, travel, and any additional "me time" you want to schedule.
+This allows you to take the time to look ahead, and moving forward, you can add it in your weekly agenda.

 Stick to your routine

 Once you've created your schedule, chances are you wrote in the same tasks at more or less the same times every day.
-Apply the spirit of routine to as many aspects of your life as you can and you will be well on your way to completing what you had set out to do.
-Studies show that it takes approximately 3 weeks of doing the same task on schedule for it to turn into a routine.
+Apply the spirit of routine to as many aspects of your life as possible, and you will be well on your way to completing what you set out to do.
+Studies show that it takes approximately 3 weeks to do the same task on schedule to become routine.
 Before you know it, you will do things without having to look at your schedule every hour of each day.

 Have a contingency plan

 More likely than not, someone is going to knock on your door and ask if you want to watch tonight's football game, order a pizza, or catch a new series on Netflix.
-Many times, this very appealing social event will occur right in the middle of your study time.
-You should spend time with friends for sure, but keep in mind you're at college to study first!
-If you do choose to watch the game, form a back-up plan.
+This very appealing social event will often occur right in the middle of your study time.
+You should definitely spend time with friends, but keep in mind you're at college to study first!
+If you do choose to watch the game, form a backup plan.
 This could be as simple as only watching half of the game and spending the other half studying.
-Just remember, when half-time comes, exercise your newly achieve self-discipline and actually go!
+Just remember, when half-time comes, exercise your newly achieved self-discipline and actually go!